RentSplitter

 Since our app focuses on rent splitting, our main demographic is college students, Gen Z, and young adults.
 For many, managing rent and utilities is a new challenge, as they transition from financial dependence to independence.
 Tracking payments, meeting deadlines, and handling roommate dynamics can be stressful, making financial organization and accountability a major pain point.
 They seek simple, automated solutions to avoid the awkwardness of reminders and the hassle of tracking shared expenses.

-Understanding User Challenges: GETTING QUANTITATIVE DATA
+Understanding User Challenges: Getting Quantitative Data

 To understand how young adults manage rent and shared expenses, I began with a broad survey targeting 60 college students and young professionals.
 This allowed me to collect quantitative data on general pain points, helping me identify trends and common challenges across a larger group.
 Based on these findings, I conducted follow-up interviews to dive deeper into specific behaviors, frustrations, and unmet needs.

-User Interviews
+Interviews

 While the survey provided useful data, it lacked the depth to understand why these pain points existed.
 To explore the underlying challenges and emotional aspects of rent-splitting, I conducted one-on-one interviews with select participants from the survey group.
 This helped me uncover deeper frustrations, behaviors, and expectations that guided my design decisions.